-This is a business support programme designed to help young entrepreneurs in Kirkby in Ashfield and Sutton in Ashfield acquire the skills and information they need to start-up and grow their businesses.
-Businesses may be eligible to receive £1000 grant at the end of the programme to help them establish their new venture.
+This business support programme is designed to help entrepreneurs, living or working in Kirkby in Ashfield and Sutton in Ashfield, to acquire the skills and information they need to start and grow a business.
+Participants may also be eligible to receive a £1000 grant at the end of the programme to help establish their new venture.

 - closes: March 2026

 - email: Richard Ladipo, enterprise advisor: email@example.com